 - 1/3 cup water

-- sprinkle of sea or Himalayan salt and black pepper
+- Sprinkle sea or Himalayan salt and black pepper

-- For the BBQ Sauce: Combine all ingredients into a small saucepan and simmer over low heat until desired thickness.
+- Combine all ingredients into a small saucepan and simmer over low heat until desired thickness.
 Adjust seasonings as desired.